Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Simulating PO-Raman Signals

-The data shown in Fig.~\ref{fig:alpha-corr} confirms that both methods are very accurate in predicting these tensors, as indeed previous work in the literature has shown \cite{raimbault_using_2019, berger_polarizability_2024, martin_general_2025, jana_learning_2024, kapil_first-principles_2024,grumet_delta_2024}.
-However, we do observe that for the same training dataset size, the MACE-$\alpha$ predictions are almost a factor two more accurate than the SA-GPR predictions for diagonal and off-diagonal components of the tensor.
-One could make the SA-GPR model more accurate by adding more training data, but it is also important to highlight that MACE, as a parametric ML model, does not result in more expensive predictions when increasing the training data set, while SA-GPR, being a non-parametric model, does.
-This distinction makes MACE the most suitable solution for achieving higher prediction accuracy, especially when applied to larger datasets and system sizes.
+Next, we assessed the quality of our ML models for the prediction of the polarizability tensors.
+Our benchmarks, detailed in the SM Section S3, show that MACE-$\alpha$ predictions are almost a factor two more accurate than the SA-GPR predictions for diagonal and off-diagonal components of the tensor.
+We conclude that MACE is the most suitable solution for achieving higher prediction accuracy, especially when applied to larger datasets and system sizes.

-In the following, we will use only our two MACE models for the forces and the polarizability predictions for both anthracene and naphthalene.